jbelelieu/atos/README.md

 - **Rate Types**: Each story can be assigned it's own billable rate.
 This means that you can offer different hourly rates for different types of services, such as standard coding vs devops rates.
 - **Flexible Stories**: Use the story tool to manage your entire project, or copy and paste story IDs and titles directly from your client's JIRA (for example) and use ATOS to track and bill hours against known stories.

+# Tips and Tricks

+- Status messages: success and error message will appear in the topbar right of the ATOS logo.

 # FAQ

 **What stories get places on invoices?**